 Raise legs by flexing hips and knees while pulling torso slightly forward to maintain balance.
 Return by extending hips and knees and lean torso back to counter balance.
 Repeat.

 Heels may make contact with floor to maintain balance at bottom of movement.
 Rectus Abdominis and Obliques only contract dynamically if actual waist flexion occurs.
 With no waist flexion, Rectus Abdominis and External Oblique will only act to stabilize pelvis and waist during hip flexion.
 It may be necessary to completely flex hips before waist flexion is possible.
 Typically, the spine is not extended enough in this movement to constitute significant spinal flexion, so it remains classified as a hip flexor movement.
+Also known as Seated Leg Tuck or Leg Tuck (across bench).
 Also see Spot Reduction Myth and Lower Ab Myth.